 But I’m optimistic.
 So optimistic we’ll be able to road trip with the dog to Florida soon, with the help of Travel Kissimmee, I’ve researched a potential dog-friendly trip to Kissimmee, Florida.

-Here it is – the dogtrotting.net taking to the dog to Kissimmee road trip dream (sort of luxury) vacation:
+Here it is – the dogtrotting.net ‘dog-friendly Kissimmee, Florida’ dream road trip (sort of luxury) vacation:

 Where to stay: Dog-friendly Resorts near Kissimmee, Florida

 It won’t matter if it’s 5 o’clock or not at Margaritaville Resort Orlando, because this mega resort complex is built for escaping the nine to five, even if you have your small dog with you.
 Select between hotel guest rooms with balconies or any of the cottage rentals (preferable with a pup) ranging from one to eight bedrooms in size and all with full kitchens.

 The resort features the Sunset Walk shopping district, waterpark, several restaurants and comedy club on weekends.

 Margaritaville Resort Orlando is partially dog-friendly – partially because the size restriction rules out many breeds: According to the company’s policy, dogs less than 30 pounds can stay at the resort – one per hotel room at a cost of $75 per night (to a maximum of $300), which is high or $40 per night in the cottages, which is more reasonable.
 Cottages allow up to two dogs per stay.